Plugin Development & UI Integration in QGIS

 When compiling .ui files, prefer static compilation during your build pipeline rather than runtime QUiLoader instantiation.
 Static compilation validates XML structure early, reduces startup latency, and enables IDE autocomplete for widget references.
 Always wrap dialog instantiation in a with contextlib.closing() pattern or explicit dialog.deleteLater() calls to prevent orphaned top-level windows from lingering in memory after closure.

 The most common cause of QGIS instability in custom plugins is blocking the main GUI thread with long-running operations.
 Network requests, heavy vector processing, and database queries will freeze the interface if executed synchronously.
-QGIS provides QgsTaskManager and QgsTask as the sanctioned abstraction for background processing.
-These classes handle thread pooling, progress reporting, and safe UI callbacks without requiring manual QThread management.
+QGIS provides QgsTaskManager and QgsTask as the sanctioned abstraction for background processing, handling thread pooling, progress reporting, and safe UI callbacks.

-Implementing Asynchronous Task Execution with QgsTask requires subclassing QgsTask and overriding run() for the heavy work and finished() for UI updates.
-Crucially, run() executes in a worker thread and must never interact with QgsProject, QgsMapCanvas, or any Qt widget.
-Pass inputs in through the constructor, stash results on the task instance during run(), and read them back in finished() once execution returns to the main thread.
+Asynchronous Task Execution with QgsTask requires subclassing QgsTask and overriding run() for the heavy work and finished() for UI updates.
+Critically, run() executes in a worker thread and must never interact with QgsProject, QgsMapCanvas, or any Qt widget.
+Pass inputs through the constructor, stash results on the task instance during run(), and read them back in finished() once execution returns to the main thread.

 from qgis.core import QgsTask, QgsApplication, QgsMessageLog, Qgis